flenniken/collections/docs/overviews.md

 The service worker intercepts all HTTP/HTTPS requests and maintains its own application cache separate from the browser's default cache.

-It handles two main types of files differently:
+It handles image files differently then the other files:

 * For image files, it checks the cache first and only fetches from the network if not found in the cache.
 This optimizes image loading and